pb66/OEM-documentation/BuildingBlocks/emoncms/developing_new_module.md

 ##Using the database.
 EmonCMS works with two databases: a **MySQL** one and a **REDIS**.

 The **MySQL** database can be accessed with the global variable `$mysqli`.
 It is an instance of the **php class mysqli**.
-You can see how to use it the php documentation: http://php.net/manual/en/class.mysqli.php
+You can see how to use it in the php documentation: http://php.net/manual/en/class.mysqli.php

 There is another global variable for the **REDIS** : `$redis`. **It would be good to add something else here explaining how to use it**.
 ##The output of your module